foeLe/Software-Engineering-project-Spring-22/README.md

             1. we can also enter 'https://team-11-app.herokuapp.com/' in a browser
             2. we can also use the command 'heroku local' then paste in 'http://localhost:5000/' in a browser
 ```
-To view our database's contents:
+# To view our database's contents in Heroku terminal:
 '''sh
     1) 'heroku pg:psql -a team-11-app'
         - enter the database